cloud-init/ubuntu-sru/docs/MANUAL_CLOUD_TESTS.md

 # Ubuntu SRU: Manual cloud test design

-## SRU manual test templates
+## SRU manual test scripts

-Manual cloud test templates which are intended for use in every SRU are located in [sru-templates/manual](../sru-templates/manual).
-Each template filename follows the format `<cloud_name>-sru`.
+Manual cloud test scripts which are intended for use in every SRU are located in [sru-scripts/manual](../sru-scripts/manual).
+Each scripts filename follows the format `<cloud_name>-sru`.

 ## Common rc file for utilities and test config
-Utility functions and configuration parameters required for all manual cloud tests are located in `sru-templates/manual/sru-vars.template`.
+Utility functions and configuration parameters required for all manual cloud tests are located in `sru-scripts/sru-vars.template`.

 The rc file defines a number of required cloud-specific configuration variables which are named with a common prefix for each cloud.
 These variables are all "UNSET" in the rc template file.
 The developer is expected to provide their own cloud-specific overrides in either `~/.sru-vars.rc` or `./.sru-vars.rc` to define preferred values for their own cloud accounts.
 Any required configuration variables left as "UNSET" will result in failure to run the manual cloud test.

 To create your ./sru-vars.rc:

   $ echo "# Custom SRU verification Variable overrides" > .sru-vars.rc
-  $ grep '="UNSET' sru-templates/manual/sru-vars.template >> .sru-vars.rc
+  $ grep '="UNSET' sru-scripts/sru-vars.template >> .sru-vars.rc
   # Then set appropriate values for your LP_USER and specific cloud config
   $ vi .sru-vars.rc